7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 1. Eat a snack between meals if your blood sugar is dropping

-2. Choose snacks with a mix of protein and complex carbohydrates19
+2. Choose snacks with a mix of protein & complex carbohydrates19

 3. Aim for portion sizes that prevent dramatic blood sugar fluctuations